ecoservR/EcoservR/index.md

 # EcoservR release

 We are working towards a beta-release of the toolkit as a series of R scripts in late August 2020, and with a user interface later in the year.
+EcoservR will be free to use.

 Watch this space!